-This article looks at the symptoms and causes of allergic reactions on the face along with how they can be treated and prevented.
+This article looks at the symptoms and causes of allergic reactions on the face and how they can be treated and prevented.

-A person could develop a red rash in one area after using face cream, while someone else who inhales pollen could have a widespread rash.
+A person could develop a rash in one area after using face cream, while someone inhaling pollen could have a widespread rash.

 Symptoms of an allergic reaction on the face can include: